Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica 3 week itinerary hanging bridges costa rica la fortuna

 On your way, stop at Mistico Hanging Bridges, which are about a 30-minute drive from La Fortuna.
-These adrenaline-pumping bridges stand at the height of 45 meters above the rainforest, giving you unparalleled views over the rainforest treetops, the volcano, and the opportunity to spot some elusive Costa Rican wildlife.
+These adrenaline-pumping bridges stand at a height of 45 meters above the rainforest, giving you unparalleled views over the rainforest treetops, the volcano, and the opportunity to spot some elusive Costa Rican wildlife.

 How to get from La Fortuna to Monteverde